Polymyalgia Rheumatica Workup

 Ultrasonography is operator-dependent but may be useful when the diagnosis is uncertain.
 Bursa ultrasonography may reveal an effusion within the shoulder bursae.
 The ultrasonography findings and those of MRI usually correlate well.

-Symptomatic vasculitis in cranial and extracranial vessels is rare in polymyalgia rheumatica, but a study by Kermani et al demonstrated subclinical involvement in about one third of patients using ultrasonography and positron emission tomography (PET) scanning.
+Symptomatic vasculitis in cranial and extracranial vessels is rare in PMR, but a study by Kermani et al demonstrated subclinical involvement in about one third of patients using ultrasonography and positron emission tomography (PET) scanning.
+In a study of 18F-fluorodeoxyglucose (FDG)-PET/CT, Wakura et al reported abnormal FDG accumulation at the entheses, suggesting that enthesitis may be a feature of PMR and that its presence can help differentiate.PMR from eldelry-onset rheumatoid arthritis.

 Temporal Artery Biopsy